node-red/node-red-docker/README.md

 The former is simpler, but less transportable - the latter the "more Docker way".

-####Local volume

-    docker run -it -p 1880:1880 -v ~/mydata:/root/.node-red --name mynodered theceejay/nreddock

-Will mount that same `root/.node-red` to the `~/mydata` directory on the host.
-What this means is that if you delete and recreate an image or machine then by adding the volume in this way will re-use the existing data - hopefully allowing smoother upgrades and migrations.

-####Data container

-tbd

-    docker run --name mydata --entrypoint /bin/echo mynodered Data-only container for Node-RED docker run -d --name mynodered --volumes-from mydata theceejay/nreddock

 ##Updating

 Updating the base container image is as simple as